CTL-PROJECTS/CTL-phase-diagram/README.md

 ## Application 2

-For $N=100$ and $\Theta=400$ K, plot the phase diagram, and vary $T$ in the range between $0$ and $600$.
+For $N=100$ and $\Theta=400$ K, plot the phase diagram.
 Plot temperature versus the solutions of the binodal equations to obtain the so-called phase diagram.
 The region enclosed by the two solutions is the coexistence region, outside this region the system does not exhibit phase separation and remains homogeneous.

 ## Application 3